Master of Science in Nursing with a GPA of 3.5 or higher on a 4.0 scale

 Wilkes-Barre, PA 18766

-*Admission to students pursuing a concentration in Adult-Gerontology Primary Care Nurse Practitioner or Psychiatric/ Mental Health Nurse Practitioner is offered for the fall semester only.
+*Admission to students pursuing a BS-DNP with a concentration in Adult-Gerontology Primary Care Nurse Practitioner or Psychiatric/ Mental Health Nurse Practitioner is offered for the fall semester only.

 *Authorization requirements for distance education vary by state.
 Wilkes University is currently in the process of pursuing individual state authorizations and approvals, as necessary, for its online course delivery.
 Wilkes is not required to have state authorization in all 50 states and may choose not to enroll students from states where we are not authorized.
 Any questions related to the university’s approval to offer graduate nursing programs in a specific state should be forwarded to our Graduate Admissions team.
 Please note: Since distance education requirements vary by state, distance education students who change their residency to a state in which Wilkes University is not approved to operate may be unable to remain enrolled at Wilkes University or may have their academic progression delayed until proper approvals may be obtained.